 Ana Pirnia's practice focuses on international arbitration, public international law, and anti-corruption.
 She represents sovereign States in investment treaty arbitrations under the ICSID and UNCITRAL arbitration rules, as well as ad hoc arbitrations.
 She also advises companies and individuals on investigations and enforcement actions involving the Foreign Corrupt Practices Act (FCPA).
-Ms. Pirnia maintains an active pro bono practice with a focus on civil rights and immigration.
+Ana maintains an active pro bono practice with a focus on civil rights and immigration.

 Perspectives